-- If a student is unable to take an exam or other graded activity at the scheduled time due to illness or a personal emergency, they must notify Student Affairs via the official absence email (plfabsence@ttuhsc.edu).
-In Years 3 & 4, the student the clerkship director or preceptor directly.
-All activities must be made up within one week of the scheduled activity. - If the absence from the scheduled exam is due to illness the student must bring a doctor's note to the Student Affairs or Clerkship Director.
+- 1. If a student is unable to take an exam or other graded activity at the scheduled time due to illness or a personal emergency, they must notify Student Affairs via the official absence email (plfabsence@ttuhsc.edu).
+In Years 3 & 4, in addition to emailing plfabsence@ttuhsc.edu, the student also notifies the clerkship director or coordinator.
+All activities must be made up within one week of returnfrom the excused absence. - 2.
+If the absence from the scheduled exam is due to illness the student must bring a doctor's note to the Student Affairs Office.
 Students will also be directed to contact the course or clerkship director of the department in question so that the exam can be made up within one week as stated in the attendance policy. - 3.
-NBME examination make-up in the third or fourth year should be arranged with the Office of Medical Education and will be allowed more than one week. - 4.
+NBME examination make-up in the third or fourth year should be arranged with the Office of Medical Education and may be allowed more than one week. - 4.
 No credit will be given for any graded or required exercise missed without a valid excuse.
 If the student believes this consequence is not appropriate to their particular situation, they may appeal this in writing to the Associate Dean for Student Affairs who will in turn consult with the course/clerkship director responsible for the exam, and one other course/clerkship director from that year to determine if this prescribed course of action is appropriate.
-In the event that a second exam is missed and again the designated procedures are not followed, the student will meet with the Student Affairs Committee. - 5.
+In the event that a second exam is missed and again the designated procedures are not followed, the student will meet with the Grading and Promotion Committee for professionalism issue. - 5.
 Students may appeal any decision on absences to the Student Affairs Committee.
 (Grades are appealed under a separate policy.)